Jivasbr/My-Portfolio-Site/README.md

 # My Portfolio Website

-This is a Portfolio site under construction where I apply the new knowledge I'm acquiring, and in the future, I'll show projects from previous design experiences and future programming projects.
+This is a Portfolio site under construction (almost concluded) where I apply the new knowledge I'm acquiring, and in the future, I'll show projects from previous design experiences and future programming projects.

 You can see the page in the link below: